dart-lang/web/README.md

 ## Migrating to package:web

-`package:web` is replacing `dart:html` and other web libraries as Dart's web interop solution long-term.
-For advice and techniques for migrating from using the `dart:html` APIs to `package:web, see our [migration guide](http://dart.dev/go/package-web).
+`package:web` is replacing `dart:html` and other web libraries as Dart's long-term web interop solution.
+To learn how to migrate from `dart:html` APIs to `package:web`, see our
+[migration guide](http://dart.dev/go/package-web).

 ## Generation conventions